Asset Management Systems and The Long Game

 The application of an asset management system generally starts with the recording of data about the physical and digital assets of a company.
 This data is used for monitoring the location and maintenance of assets and making appropriate asset decisions.
-Let’s take a look at the various practical approaches in asset management.
+Let’s take a look at the various practical approaches to asset management.

 Asset Tracking and Maintenance Challenges

 Asset tracking is the process of tracking business assets to collect information that is important to the smooth running of your operations.
 The most common types of information; asset location, condition, and maintenance history are tracked to improve asset efficiency, reduce asset repair and replacement costs, increase productivity, and more.
 Why? because from various machine learning sources we know that:

 - 40 per cent of maintenance costs are spent on low-impact assets